Mocking God and

 Our Times: "Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ."
 Colossians 2:8

-So, forget the old narrow way that leads to Truth and eternal life in Christ.
+Forget the old narrow way that leads to Truth and eternal life in Christ.
 Forget solid Bible teaching and "the offense of the cross."
 To win the masses "for Christ", the church must be re-cloaked in a more permissive and appealing image.
 It must be marketed to the world as "a safe place," purged of the old moral standards that stirred conviction of sin and a longing to separate from the world's immorality.
-Consequently many church-leaders chose to imagine a new feel-good church stripped of offense -- one that the world could share and claim as its own.
+Consequently many church-leaders have imagined a new feel-good church stripped of offense -- one that the world could share and claim as its own.

 This march toward a supposedly "better world" with more adaptable churches is well under way.
 Meanwhile, unbending faith in God's uncompromising Word is fading fast.
-Words like sin, guilt and repentance are rarely mentioned, and today's children and youth are increasingly immersed in the world's spreading decadence.
-If our churches continue to trade God's glorious Truth for the world's darkening entertainment, much of the next generation of "Christians" will surely lose their way.
+Words like sin, guilt and repentance are rarely mentioned, and many of our children are already immersed in the world's spreading decadence.
+If our churches trade God's glorious Truth for the world's darkening entertainment, the next generation of "Christians" will surely lose their way.

-Our precious Bible bring us a stark warning -- one that we had better heed!
-Remember God's warning to Israel as His people settled in their new land:"Now Joshua the son of Nun, the servant of the Lord, died....
+God's Word brings us a different message -- one that we had better heed.
+Ponder God's warning to Israel as His people settled in their new land:"Now Joshua the son of Nun, the servant of the Lord, died....
 When all that generation had been gathered to their fathers, another generation arose after them who did not know the Lord nor the work which He had done for Israel.

 "Then the children of Israel did evil in the sight of the Lord, and served the Baals; and they forsook the Lord God of their fathers, who had brought them out of the land of Egypt; and they followed other gods ...and they provoked the Lord to anger. ...
 So He delivered them into the hands of plunderers who despoiled them; and He sold them into the hands of their enemies all around, so that they could no longer stand before their enemies."
 Judges 2:8,10-14.

 Does that ancient threat sound familiar?
 It should!
 God has provided many similar warnings in the past.
-And today, America is headed for trouble!
+But today, America is headed for trouble.

-For those who keep up with the sobering news and the rising threats facing our nation, we have a choice.
-Will we foolishly ignore the warnings, or will we humbly turn to Him in prayer, humility and repentance?
-God's Word doesn't lie, and His warnings now as always call for a response from His people.
+For those who keep up with the sobering news and the rising threats facing America today, we have a choice.
+Will we foolishly ignore the warnings, or will we humbly turn to Him in prayer, petition, humility and repentance?
+God's Word doesn't lie, and His warnings do call for a response from His people.
 History shows the consequences of ignoring His call and following our own foolish inclinations!

 Testing the New Spirituality

-I chose not to be there, but had I attended that service, I would have shared my concerns over the unbiblical teaching!
-Ponder this supposedly "entertaining humor" that was anything but holy:
+I wasn't there, but had I attended that service, I would have shared my concerns over the unbiblical teaching!
+Ponder this supposedly entertaining humor that was anything but holy:

 Leader: "This is the day to laugh: What did the garden variety pastor say to the people?"